 Print and Publish Your Thesis

-Once your thesis is finalized, we'll print hardbound copies of your thesis for you and your thesis adviser(s).
+Once your thesis is finalized, we'll print hardbound copies of your thesis.
+You'll receive two hardbound copies of your thesis and your thesis advisor(s), the dean of your home college, and the Honors Program will receive one copy each.
 We'll also publish a digital version of your thesis to NSUWorks with your consent.
+The digital version will be accessible to the NSU community only.

 While each project is unique, you must precisely follow the proposal guidelines outlined below.
+Your proposal will consist of a written portion and a slideshow summarizing the written proposal.
+You will present the slideshow to the director of the Honors Program in person or over Zoom for approval.
+The slideshow presentation should be 10-15 minutes long and will be followed by questions and a discussion.
 You're fully accepted as a thesis student once your proposal is approved.

-The proposal must have a carefully crafted statement of thesis identifying the question addressed in the research project.
-A strong and clear thesis statement reflects a rationale for the project (need), a context for the work to be done, and a position regarding the expected outcome.
-The thesis statement is usually one paragraph long.
+The proposal must have a carefully crafted statement of thesis identifying the question addressed or the thesis intending to be proven in the research project.
+This one-paragraph section should include a strong and clear rationale for the project (need, importance of the research, etc.), a context for the work to be done, and a position regarding the expected outcome or a statement of the argument being made.

 The proposal must provide a preliminary review of literature or background summary, demonstrating that you're familiar with relevant work already performed.
-Since the final thesis will have a more expanded review of literature, the proposal should be preliminary (five to seven resources, at minimum).
+Along with a brief summary of related research already published, a minimum of five to seven specific publications should be listed, with a brief summary of their relevance and significance to the honors thesis.

-The proposal must include a brief statement of your expected learning outcomes based on the successful completion of the project.
+The proposal must include a brief statement of your expected learning outcomes based on the successful completion of the project: what you expect to learn through the process and completed research.

-The proposal must include a statement on the broader expected outcomes and implications of the final product: who will this research serve, and how does this research advance inquiry?
-In addition, you must include a specific statement describing the final product (paper, experimental results) and a plan for dissemination and presentation: Undergraduate Student Symposium, submitted for publication, regional conference poster session, etc.
+The proposal must include a statement on the broader expected outcomes and implications of the final product: who will this research serve, and how does this research advance the field(s) of study?
+In addition, you must include a specific statement describing the final product (paper, experimental results) and a plan for dissemination and presentation: Undergraduate Student Symposium, submitted for publication, academic conference presentation or poster session, etc.

 The proposal must include a budget detailing all costs involved with the project, including any resources, travel, or supplies needed to conduct the research.
 For all items in your budget, please identify the month and year you anticipate making these expenditures.
 A successful proposal results in funding to complete the project.